totoval/mindav/README.md

 ![GitHub](https://img.shields.io/github/license/totoval/mindav.svg)

 ## About MinDAV
-Mindav is a webdav server which is supported multi file backends such as minio, memory and file.
+MinDAV is a WebDAV server which is supported multi file backends such as minio, memory and file.

 **WebDAV ❤️ Minio**